 Successful performance on the reading and math assessments in grades 5 and 8 is required by law, unless the student is enrolled in a reading or math course intended for students above the student's current grade level, in order for the student to be promoted to the next grade level.
-See Promotion and Retention on page 53 for additional information.
+See Promotion and Retention on page 69 for additional information.

-STAAR Modified and STAAR Alternate, for students receiving special education services, will be available for eligible students, as determined by the student's ARD committee.
+STAAR Alternate, for students receiving special education services who meet certain stateestablished criteria, will be available for eligible students, as determined by the student's ARD committee.